David Dellinger: Early life

 Dellinger was born in Wakefield, Massachusetts to a wealthy family on August 22, 1915.
 He was the son of Maria Fiske and Raymond Pennington Dellinger; his father was an alumnus of Yale University, a lawyer, and a prominent Republican and friend of Calvin Coolidge.
 His maternal grandmother, Alice Bird Fiske, was active in the Daughters of the American Revolution.

-Dellinger graduated from Yale University with a Bachelor of Arts in economics, began a doctorate for a year at New College, Oxford, and studied theology at Union Theological Seminary of Columbia University with the intention of becoming a Congregationalist minister.
-At Yale he had been a classmate and friend of the economist and political theorist Walt Rostow.
+Dellinger graduated from Yale University with a Bachelor of Arts in economics, began a doctorate for a year at New College, Oxford, and studied theology at the Union Theological Seminary of Columbia University with the intention of becoming a Congregationalist minister.
+At Yale, he had been a classmate and friend of the economist and political theorist Walt Rostow.
 Rejecting his comfortable background, he walked out of Yale one day to live with hobos during the Depression.
-While at Oxford University, he visited Nazi Germany and drove an ambulance during the Spanish Civil War.
-Dellinger, who opposed the war's victorious Nationalist faction, led by Francisco Franco, later recalled, "After Spain, World War II was simple.
+While at Oxford, he visited Nazi Germany and drove an ambulance during the Spanish Civil War.
+Dellinger, who opposed the war's victorious Nationalist faction led by Francisco Franco, later recalled, "After Spain, World War II was simple.
 I wasn't even tempted to pick up a gun to fight for General Motors, U.S. Steel, or the Chase Manhattan Bank, even if Hitler was running the other side."